Domeanna Spell, Missing Louisiana Teenager, May Be With A 47-Year-Old Man Named Cory Disotell

 As Los Angeles’ KABC-TV reports, Spell was last seen on Thursday, March 28, getting off of her school bus outside Port Barre High School.
 Local police initially helped in the search for the missing teen, but now, five days later, the Federal Bureau of Investigation (FBI) has become involved.

 Her family believes she may be with Disotel, who is the father of three children that Domeanna has babysat for.
 They came to believe that Disotel may have been involved in her disappearance due to a number of “inappropriate” texts they found.
-The nature of those texts remains unclear, as of this writing.
+The nature of those texts remains unclear as of this writing.

 Disotel’s name is spelled differently in different reports.
 NBC News and other outlets, for example, spell his last name with two Ls, while KABC and others spell it with one.
 It remains unclear, as of this writing, if he has any arrests or criminal convictions.